turkerssh/turkerssh/README.md

 - Hello, I'm Turker.
 I don't think any more information is needed :)
 - 👨‍💻 Website: http://turker.live
-- 📫 How to reach me: me@turker.live
+- 📫 How to reach me: micky@cortex.fun

 <br />